IIIF-Commons/biiif/README.md

 ## Thumbnails

-To add a thumbnail to your collection, manifest, or canvas simply include a file named `thumb.jpg` (any image extension will work) in the directory.
+To add a thumbnail to your collection, manifest, or canvas simply include a file named `thumb.jpg` (any image file extension will work) in the directory.

 ## Examples